 What Causes Back Pain With Radiculopathy After an Accident?

-Immediately after a car accident or any accident that causes trauma to your lower back or neck, you may or may not experience pain.
+Immediately after a car accident or any accident that causes your lower back or neck trauma, you may or may not experience pain.
 If you do experience pain, it will likely be somewhat minor and will start getting worse during the next few hours.

 Because you may not experience pain after the accident, you may not even know you were injured.
 Not yet!
 But after you go to sleep and wake up the next morning, you’ll experience pain, a lot of pain.